 What most people don't realize when thinking about boarding horses for a living is that the chores and horses will be the easiest part of the day.
 What will make the job challenging is learning to work with clients and all their different personalities.
 You will have many requests and there will be a few that will have you shaking your head.
 You will have horses that will be easy to take care of and then you will have horses that seem to get into everything and vet calls seem to become part of the weekly routine.
 You will learn to manage herds and even more importantly you will become confident in your decisions regarding the herds and where you have placed each horse.
-You will learn to make decisions that are not popular with your boarders and it is okay.
+You will learn to make decisions that are not popular with your boarders and be okay with it.

 You will learn to lead and hopefully be willing to admit when you have made a mistake.
 You will make many changes during the first few years and you will come to a point where you will decide enough is enough and it is time to put your family and business first.
 You will have boarders that will come and eventually go and it will almost always leave you a little heartbroken.
 You will love your job and can't wait to go out in the barn and then you will have days when you don't want to leave your house and the last place you want to be is the barn but the chores still need to get done.
 That is when you will dig deeper for an inner strength.